vasukisunder/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML helps provide meaning to the elements on your webpage.
+Instead of simply presenting data, semantic HTML includes helpful tags to denote the different purposes of each block, such as headers, navigation, paragraphs, and others.
+This helps make the webpage more accessible and easier to understand for both browsers and developers.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display:block and display:inline both refer to the space an element takes up on the webpage.
+When you use display:block, the item starts on a new line and takes up the entire width of space.
+When you use display:inline, the item does not need a new line and can be placed side by side with other elements, and it only takes up the necessary space to be displayed.
+Another main difference is that display:block elements can have their height and width properties set, and display:inline elements can not.

 3. What are the 4 areas of the box model?

+Content, padding, margin, and border.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross axis.

 5. Explain why git is valuable to a team of developers.

+Git is a version control system that offers several advantages.
+It allows everyone on a team to be working on a project at the same time, and then be able to merge their work effortlessly.
+It also keeps a detailed log of how the project evolved with every commit, so it is easy to revert back to an older version if a mistake is made.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.